9diov/slides/PITCHME.md

 ---
 ### Part 2: The process
 * Performance monitoring
+* Identify slow queries
 * Debugging slow queries
-* Fix the issue:
+* Fix the issue
-    * Database maintenance
-    * Rewrite queries
-    * Adding indexex
 ---
 ### How do I know something is slow?
 * Reported by angry customers (bad)